 A documentary about the as-yet-unsolved medical mystery known as chronic fatigue syndrome, “I Remember Me” is intriguing and informative so long as it regards the subject from a sympathetic but objective distance.
-Producer-helmer Kim A. Snyder’s insistence on putting herself front and center makes pic seem like an awkward half-vanity project; she would have been better off either going wholly first-person or keeping herself offscreen entirely.
+Producer-helmer Kim A. Snyder’s insistence on putting herself front and center, however, doesn’t add a personal dimension so much as make pic seem like an awkward half-vanity project; she would have been better off either going wholly first-person or keeping herself offscreen entirely.
 Docu played a brief San Francisco theatrical date and is being distributed by Zeitgeist to other specialized U.S. engagements.

 Snyder suffered from CFS for five years and sporadically recorded her progress; how she recovered — or how anyone else has — is a significant point film fails to cover.
 First noted nationwide in the mid-1980s (and given an official name only in 1988), CFS continues to baffle, frustrate and cause controversy, with the lack of conclusive research resulting in the lingering public (and sometimes medical) perception that it’s simply hypochondriac hysteria.